Branded Reel: An exploration of branded video

 Critical Stimulus

-After viewing reel examples on Miro it helped me to visualize how other products manage reels and made my approach to reels more thoroughly planned out after having visuals to see what works and what doesn’t in a general sense.
-I used this info and factored it into my Reese’s reel to get that floating product on a background look while also making the objects seem classy and clear.
+After viewing reel examples, we were able to visualize how other products manage reels and made our approach to reels more thoroughly planned out after having visuals to see what works and what doesn’t in a general sense.
+We used this info and factored it into the Reese’s reel to get that floating product on a background look while also making the objects have clarity and consistency.

 Storyboard for Video